ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

 - `registration.registerAccount` now accepts an IClient instead of a Connection.
 - Removed the `buildUnsigned` method from TransactionBuilder.
+- All registration strategies can now be found inside the `registrationStrategy`-object.
+E.g., `registrationStrategy.fee(...)`
+- `registerAccount` has been renamed to `registerAccountAdmin`

 ### Changed 🪙